bparanj/crystal/security/webapps/csrf.md

 ### Preventive Measures

-To mitigate CSRF attacks, the following measures are commonly implemented:
+To mitigate CSRF attacks, the following measures are  implemented:
 - **Anti-CSRF Tokens**: Use unique tokens that must be included in every state-changing request.
 - **SameSite Cookies**: Use the `SameSite` attribute to restrict how cookies are sent with cross-site requests.
 - **Custom Headers**: Require custom headers that cannot be set by cross-site requests (e.g., `X-Requested-With`).